 Odisha is located between the parallels of 17.49 degree N and 22.34 degree N latitudes and meridians of 81.27 degree E and 87.29 degree E longitudes.
 It has a coastline of about 450 kms.
 It extends over an area of 155,707 square kms accounting about 4.87 of the total area of India.
 The modern state of Odisha is located between 170-48 degree and 220-34 degree North latitude and 810-24 degree and 870-29 degree East longitude.
 The territory may be divided into four distinct geographical regions the Eastern Plateau, the Central River Basin, the Eastern Hill Region and the Coastal Belt.
 The entire territory lies in the tropical zone as a result of which high temperature is recorded particularly during April-May.
 Odisha is situated on the coast along the Bay of Bengal

 and stands for its ancient glory and modern endeavour.

-According to the 2011 census of India, the total population of Orissa is 41,947,358.
-The main occupation of sixty four percent of the people of Orissa is agriculture.
+According to the 2011 census of India, the total population of Odisha is 41,947,358.
+The main occupation of sixty four percent of the people of Odisha is agriculture.
 The industrial belt also provides healthy working opportunities for the labour class.
 The male population is 21,20,1678 and the female population is 20,745,680.

-The state of Orissa is enriched in its culture and heritage which provides the backdrop of hundred years of Indian history.
-The cuisine of the state is simple and delicious that mainly includes delicacies of prawns, crabs, fish, and chicken etc. The people of Orissa
+The state of Odisha is enriched in its culture and heritage which provides the backdrop of hundred years of Indian history.
+The cuisine of the state is simple and delicious that mainly includes delicacies of prawns, crabs, fish, and chicken etc. The people of Odisha

 uses curd as an essential source of flavour.
-Most residents of Orissa communicate through the local Oriya Language
+Most residents of Odisha communicate through the local Oriya Language

 , though English Language